yusanshi/image-uploader/README.md

 Based on [uploader](https://github.com/danielm/uploader).
 I added support for pasting image from clipboard.
 See my [Pull Request](https://github.com/danielm/uploader/pull/107).

-Not finish yet.
-(Beautifying UI, adding support for manually copying ...)

 ![](https://img.yusanshi.com/upload/20191118013332701015.png)

 With this, when writing Markdown, I use `Windows + Shift + S` to take a screenshot, `Ctrl + V` in the site, wait for it to finish uploading and automatically copy into my clipboard, then `Ctrl + V` again in my Markdown editor.